ip413/presidential-election-poland-2020-research/index.md

 In order to set the same maximum for both axis, not all data points were placed on chart.

 ### Discussion
-Why Duda's and Kosiniak's chart is significantly different than Trzaskowski's and all other candidates?
+Why Duda's chart is significantly different than Trzaskowski's?
 I don't know.

 ![](charts/karty_niewykorzystane/wynik_duda_as_function_karty_niewykorzystane.png)
 ![](charts/karty_niewykorzystane/wynik_trzaskowski_as_function_karty_niewykorzystane.png)